 Each board has responsibility for strategy, performance, workforce and finance in their area, covering a range of specialities and sub-specialities.

-Newcastle Hospitals belongs to the north east’s NIHR Healthtech Research Centre (HRCs).
-We work with Diagnostics North East as part of a strategic partnership bringing together the various components of a unique and innovative infrastructure to aid diagnostic development for industry and academia.
+We belong to the north east’s NIHR Healthtech Research Centre (HRCs) and work with Diagnostics North East as part of a strategic partnership which brings together the various components of a unique and innovative infrastructure to aid diagnostic development.

 Through our North East Innovation Lab, we work with developers from across the world to evaluate and validate new diagnostic products.
 This includes assessing their performance using our extensive biobank of clinical samples, on their journey to mainstream use.